What That Means for Your Next Flight for 40% of Aviation …

 Deep learning requires more data and computing power than traditional ML but can tackle problems previously considered too complex for automation.
 Image-based defect detection, voice-activated cockpit interfaces, and sophisticated demand forecasting all benefit from these advances.

-Implications for Your Next Flight
+What This Means for Your Flight

-Passengers may not notice whether ML or traditional AI influenced their journey, but the technology shapes experiences in numerous ways.
+That’s what makes aviation AI endearing to technology enthusiasts like us—passengers may not notice whether ML or traditional AI influenced their journey, but the technology shapes experiences in numerous ways.
 The price you paid likely reflected ML demand prediction.
 Your flight path may have been optimized by algorithms analyzing ML-generated weather forecasts.
 Your aircraft’s maintenance schedule probably incorporated ML reliability predictions.

 Industry observers expect ML’s share of aviation AI to grow toward 60-70% over the coming decade.
 Advances in explainable AI may resolve regulatory concerns blocking ML in safety-critical applications.
 Growing datasets enable ML approaches for problems previously lacking sufficient training data.